 The school can assume no responsibility for personal belongings brought to school by the children.
-Personal electronic devices (video games, iPads, etc.) are discouraged during the school day.
+Personal electronic devices (video games, iPads, etc.) are discouraged during the school day, unless requested by the teacher to support on-line learning.
 Please do not send toys or electronic devices with your child.

-Student Cell Phones
+Student Cell Phones & Smart Watches

-Student cell phones may not be used during the school day.
+Student cell phones & Smart Watches may not be used during the school day.
 The office has access to a telephone in an emergency.
 All personal plans should be taken care of before the student comes to school.
 Schools are not responsible for lost or stolen electronic equipment.

-Other items not allowed in school: Trading Cards, Fidget Spinners, Skateboards
+Other items not allowed in school: Trading Cards, Fidget Spinners, Skateboards.